fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand-and-campaign.md

 # Setting up SMS Brand and Campaign in Teams Admin Center

-This article is an accompaniament for IT administrators and IT professionals who are building a Short Message Service (SMS) Brand and Campaign in Microsoft’s Teams Admin Center (TAC), to register with The Campaign Registry.
+This article is an accompaniment for IT administrators and IT professionals who are building a Short Message Service (SMS) Brand and Campaign in Microsoft’s Teams Admin Center (TAC), to register with The Campaign Registry.

 ## Prerequisites